Abeer-Haroon/AI-Treasure-Hunt-With-Watson/README.md

 **App ID Login**

-Add the following code in the Activity_Login to use App ID for authentication.
+The following code is added in the Activity_Login to use App ID for authentication.
 In this game, we're using this service to track the users of the game since it adds authentication method to the app.

 ```
     @Override